kianxineki/blog/many_things.markdown

 toolchain of handy utilities so the same logic should apply.

 But these standard libraries grew rotten.
-Nobody could give them to love and care they needed because the core team was too busy evolving the language, iterating on the runtime, and improving performance.
+Nobody could give them the love and care they needed because the core team was too busy evolving the language, iterating on the runtime, and improving performance.
 The core team forgot about poor little distutils.